 I’ve been blogging about food since 2009, since before the age of “Everyone is an Influencer” and before even the existence of Instagram.
-Through the years of sharing my opinions online and having countless conversations with other food bloggers, I am finally moved to write about a topic I feel passionately about, and that is what to do with negative content.
-Or more specifically, what to do with negative content about small businesses.
+Through the years of sharing my opinions online and having countless conversations with other food bloggers, I am finally moved to write about a topic I feel passionately about, and that is what to do with negative content as an influencer.
+Or more specifically, what to do with negative content about small businesses as an influencer.

 Let’s get some more background out of the way.